milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Contact

 Have questions or concerns about Dropbox, our Services, and privacy?
 Contact our Data Protection Officer at privacy@dropbox.com.
 If they can’t answer your question, you have the right to contact your local data protection supervisory authority.

-We use cookies to provide, improve, protect and promote our services.
-Visit our Privacy Policy and Privacy Policy FAQs to learn more.
-You can manage your personal preferences, including your ‘Do not sell or share my personal data to third parties’ setting using the “Customize cookies” button below.
-Customize cookies
-Decline
-Accept All